 Eight Senators; Schumer, McCain, Durbin, Graham, Menendez, Rubio, Bennet, and Flake recently came together to propose an Immigration reform legislation which they announced on January 28th 2013.

-According to the senators, the proposed legislation will provide a tough, fair, and practical roadmap to address the status of unauthorized immigrants in the United States that is contingent upon the success of securing the US borders and addressing the issue of individuals who overstay their authorized period of admission into the US.
+According to the senators, the proposed legislation will ultimately provide a tough, fair, and practical roadmap to address the status of unauthorized immigrants in the United States particularly because it is contingent upon the success of securing the US borders and furthermore addressing the issue of individuals who overstay their authorized period of admission into the US.

 A. Increased efforts of the Border Patrol by providing them with the latest technology, infrastructure, and personnel needed to prevent, detect, and apprehend every unauthorized entrant as well as substantially lower the number of illegal border crossings.